 The Voices Project is dedicated to raising up the voices of people whose lives are affected by addiction.
-From direct outreach to voter registration, we focus on centering recovery and engaging people in advocacy in a new, vital, and meaningful way.
+From direct outreach to civic & community engagement, we focus on centering recovery and engaging people in advocacy in a new, vital, and meaningful way.

 As a young, ambitious White House staffer, Ryan Hampton never saw himself as a heroin addict.
 He was building a political career.
 He didn’t know it, but he was also building a dependency on the prescription painkillers he took daily for an ankle injury.
 Slowly, the pills drained Ryan until he was homeless, sleeping on his drug dealer’s couch, and spending every penny he had on the medicine.
 On the surface, he was trying to maintain his career.
 He met with President Obama at the Biltmore in Coral Gables, Florida.
 He continued fundraising, bringing six-figure contributions to the campaigns he worked on.
 Although he owned only one collared shirt and barely-acceptable business shoes, he kept showing up for meetings with clients.
 Underneath, however, he was dying.

 Once Ryan realized that he was physically dependent on painkillers, he became trapped in a cycle of using, seeking more pills, and hating himself.
 He tried many times to break this cycle.
 He called treatment centers daily, put himself on waiting lists for scholarship beds, and tried short term detox programs.
 He went to AA meetings and bounced in and out of sober living homes.
 He didn’t realize it, but he was being victimized by a system that set him up to fail.
 Every time he relapsed, Ryan blamed himself.
 Every relapse was another hurdle that made long term recovery an even more impossible goal.